Criteria and editorial quality policy in our publications

 - The ultimate goal of inviTRA is that users understand the information they find.
 To achieve this, we ask doctors and specialists to use a professional but comprehensible language for each publication, illustration or video-interview, as if they were addressing to a patient at their office, instead of speaking as if they were giving a conference or speech to the scientific community.

-- All posts contain a Table of Contents to help structure the contents and makes it easier for users to read them.
+- All posts contain a Table of Contents to help structure the contents and make it easier for users to read them.

 - Information must be clear and well organized, with titles and subtitles that create a hierarchy of contents.